-Looking ahead, the forces which tend to stabilise the reserves to production ratio are expected to continue to apply in New Zealand.
-As a result, a large increase in reserves is likely to stimulate higher gas demand over time (and possibly even new gas using industries).
-Conversely, falling reserves would be expected to lead to reduced demand.
+Looking ahead, these forces which tend to stabilise the reserves to production ratio are expected to continue to apply in New Zealand.
+As a result, a large increase in reserves is likely to stimulate higher gas demand over time, whereas falling reserves would be expected to lead to reduced demand.
 Such demand changes would not be uniform across gas users.